hipe/tmx/test_support/doc/issues/029-the-expect-omnibus-and-narrative.md

-this node is for verifying content & style, but not "encoding" - at this level we are agnostic about what particular newline sequences (if any) were used to terminate the tested lines by the raionale that:
+this node is for verifying content & style, but not "encoding" - at this level we are agnostic about what particular newline sequences (if any) were used to terminate the tested lines by the rationale that:

   A) the strings and regexes in tests are more readable when they
      don't have to express newline sequences, and